NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/SEEGPlanning/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. To put de code on python3 (2to3)
-2. To modify markups interaction behavieur (migration doc)
+2. To modify markups interaction behavior (migration doc)
 1. To add new features

 ## Progress and Next Steps